Alonso-del-Arte/collatz-tree-mapper/README.md

 I started this project in Scala 2 with Java 8.
 I forgot about this project for almost four years.
 In the interim, I upgraded to Java 21, and found that the Scala 2 REPL could no longer function.
 So I had to upgrade to Scala 3.

-But as I intend to resume work in IntelliJ IDEA, I'll probably continue with Scala 2 and Java 8 for the project.
+But as I intend to resume work in IntelliJ IDEA, which by default retains the original JDK and SDK choices even if the general system is upgraded, I'll probably continue with Scala 2 and Java 8 when working directly on the source and tests.